-The persistent myth that restarting your car uses more gas than you save by turning off the vehicle when idling is patently false.
-In fact, you’ll save gas if you turn off your car for more than ten seconds when idling.
+The persistent myth that restarting your car uses more gas than you save by turning off the vehicle when idling is false.
+In fact, you’ll save gas if you turn off your car if you’re idling for 10 seconds or more.
 It takes the same amount of gas to start the car as running it for 10 seconds, so you can turn off the engine even in stop-and-go traffic to save gas.

 Pay Attention To Your Tires

 Keep tires properly inflated.
 It’s safer.
 It reduces wear.
 It maximizes fuel economy.